-In this study, the most common treatment-emergent adverse events (incidence greater than or equal to 25%) in patients treated with Halaven were fatigue, neutropenia, nausea, alopecia, constipation, peripheral neuropathy, abdominal pain, and pyrexia, which was consistent with the known side-effect profile of Halaven.
+In this study, the most common treatment-emergent adverse events (incidence greater than or equal to 25%) in patients treated with eribulin were fatigue, neutropenia, nausea, alopecia, constipation, peripheral neuropathy, abdominal pain, and pyrexia, which is consistent with the known side-effect profile of eribulin.

-Halaven is a halichondrin class microtubule dynamics inhibitor with a novel mechanism of action.
-Recent non-clinical studies showed that Halaven is associated with increased vascular perfusion and permeability in tumor cores.
-Halaven promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.
-It was first approved for the treatment of metastatic breast cancer in the United States in November 2010, and is currently approved for use in the treatment of breast cancer in approximately 60 countries including Japan and countries in Europe, the Americas and Asia.
+Eribulin is a halichondrin class microtubule dynamics inhibitor with a novel mechanism of action.
+Recent non-clinical studies showed that eribulin is associated with increased vascular perfusion and permeability in tumor cores.2 Eribulin promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.3 It was first approved for use in the treatment of metastatic breast cancer in the United States in November 2010, and is currently approved for use in the treatment of breast cancer in approximately 60 countries including Japan and countries in Europe, the Americas and Asia.
+In addition, eribulin was first approved for use in the treatment of soft tissue sarcoma in the United States in January 2016, and is approved in countries including Japan and in Europe.